Log Buffer #301, A Carnival of the Vanities for DBAs

 Dec 28, 2012 / By Fahd Mirza

-This year’s last log buffer edition looks at the marvelous and splendid blog posts of Oracle, SQL Server and the MySQL databases which promise to bring more and more next year.
-This Log Buffer #301 promises to be the anchor for yet another action packed blogging carnival next year.
+This year’s last Log Buffer edition looks at the marvelous and splendid blog posts of Oracle, SQL Server, and the MySQL databases, which promise to bring more and more next year.
+This Log Buffer promises to be the anchor for yet another action packed blogging carnival next year.

 Kristin Rose is asking to join hands and hearts this holiday season with Oracle.

-Phill Hill has a nice post about Open as in Transparent: Instructure Conducts 2nd Public Security Audit on Canvas LMS.
+Phill Hill has a nice post about transparency in the LMS market.

 When you create an index, Oracle usually does a sort.
-I read about the NOSORT option recently.
-This allows Oracle to create an index without doing a sort.
-Andrew Reid is giving it a try.
+Andrew Reid read about the NOSORT option recently, which allows Oracle to create an index without doing a sort.
+He is giving it a try.

 If you are interested in viewing the recorded sessions for the PASS Summit 2012, you can order them on a USB flash drive or view them online.

 What could be better than bacon wrapped frog legs?